Shalyne-K/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copy HTML files to parent directory
+Move files starting with uppercase